vinay769/1ChatGPT-Clone-1/README.md

 **Project Overview**

-This project is a clone of the popular AI chatbot ChatGPT, built using [Your Chosen Framework, e.g., React, Vue, or Angular].
+This project is a clone of the popular AI chatbot ChatGPT, built using npdejs ,flutter and bloc.
 It aims to replicate ChatGPT's conversational capabilities and provide users with a similar experience.

 **Key Features:**